Ada Copeland King: Biography

 she became involved with Clarence King, an upper-class white man who presented himself to her as a light-skinned black Pullman porter under the name of James Todd.
 Given the long history of slavery in the United States, many African Americans had European ancestry.
 Some passed or identified as white, given their majority white ancestry.
 King said that he was West Indian and that he worked as a railroad porter, explaining why he was so frequently away, but also how he could support their family.

 They married in a home ceremony in September 1888.
 King lived as James Todd while with her, but went by Clarence King while working in the field as a geologist.
 They had five children together, four of whom survived to adulthood.
 Their two daughters married white men.
 Their two sons served, classified as black during World War I. Before his death from tuberculosis in 1901, King wrote to Copeland from Arizona, confessing his true identity.
 He had said that he had left money in a trust for her, with his friend John Gardiner.

 After King died, Copeland embarked on a thirty-year battle to gain control of the trust fund he had promised her.
-Her representatives included the notable lawyers Everett J. Waring, the first black lawyer to argue a case before the Supreme Court of the United States, and J. Douglas Wetmore, who contested segregation laws in Jacksonville, Florida.
+Her representatives included the notable lawyers Everett J. Waring, the first African-American lawyer to argue a case before the Supreme Court of the United States, and J. Douglas Wetmore, who contested segregation laws in Jacksonville, Florida.
 Eventually, in 1933, the court determined that King had died penniless, and no money was forthcoming.

-John Hay, a friend of King's, provided Ada King with a monthly stipend.
+John Hay, a friend of Clarence King's, provided Ada King with a monthly stipend.
 After his death in 1905, Hay's daughter Helen Hay Whitney continued the support.
 The stipend eventually stopped, though Copeland until her death continued to live in the house John Hay had bought for her, an 11-room house in Flushing, Queens.

 King died on 14 April 1964, one of the last of the former American slaves.